Foreign tax credit

-- Income received by an FIZ enterprise from its permitted activities conducted in an FIZ is exempt from CIT.
+- Income received by a FIZ enterprise from its permitted activities conducted in a FIZ is exempt from CIT.

-- The importation of foreign goods into an FIZ is free of customs duties and VAT-exempt.
+- The importation of foreign goods into a FIZ is free of customs duties and VAT-exempt.

-- Operations carried out in an FIZ are VAT-exempt.
+- Operations carried out in a FIZ are VAT-exempt.

-- Property located in an FIZ is exempt from property tax.
+- Property located in a FIZ is exempt from property tax.

-- Bringing (importing) goods produced within a free industrial zone from the free industrial zone in other territory of Georgia (outside the free industrial zone) is exempt from import tax.
+- Bringing (importing) goods produced within a FIZ from the FIZ in another territory of Georgia (outside the FIZ) is exempt from import tax.

 - The PIT of employees is paid by those individuals through self-reporting.

-An FIZ enterprise should pay tax at a rate of 4% on the market price of the goods supplied/received to/from a person registered under the Georgian law (excluding on the supplies to/from other FIZ enterprises).
+A FIZ enterprise should pay tax at a rate of 4% on the received/receivable consideration of the goods supplied to/market price of the goods received from a person registered under the Georgian law (excluding on the supplies to/from other FIZ enterprises).

-A virtual zone person is a legal person engaged in IT activities and holding an appropriate status.
-The status of the virtual zone is granted by a person designated by the Government of Georgia.
-The following rules apply for Virtual Zone Persons:
+A virtual zone person is a legal person engaged in information technologies activities and holding an appropriate status.
+The status of the virtual zone is granted by a person designated by the government of Georgia.
+The following rules apply for virtual zone persons:

 - Profit earned (distribution of profit) from supplying the information technologies created by virtual zone persons outside Georgia is exempt from profit tax.